StormSurgeLive/asgs-mon/README.md

 ## Introduction

-`bin/asgs-mon` is a supervisory or watchdog program that is meant to be run by operators who wish to keep a vigilant eye on their ASGS instance.
+`bin/asgs-mon` is a supervisory or watchdog program that is meant to be run by Operators who wish to keep a vigilant eye on their ASGS instance.

+## Using Existing Plugins

 The main executable `bin/asgs-mon` does not do any checks.
 Instead it runs any executable file that resides in the `active` subdirectory.
 So each "check"